RubyMetric/rbenv-for-windows/README.md

 <br>

-## NOTE
+## Requirements

-At middle stage, still not available for users.
-But It's portable, be bold to try it first!
+- Windows 7 SP1+ / Windows Server 2008+
+- PowerShell 5 (or later, include PowerShell Core) and .NET Framework 4.5 (or later)
+- PowerShell must be enabled for your user account e.g. Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

 <br>

 ## Install

+It's portable, be bold to try it!

 ```PowerShell
 mkdir -p "C:\Ruby-on-Windows"
 git clone -C "C:\Ruby-on-Windows" "https://github.com/ccmywish/rbenv-for-windows" rbenv
 ```

-In your $profile, you should add theses:
+In your `$profile`, you should add theses:

 ```PowerShell
 # rbenv for Windows